jtwag-041/amortizer/README.md

 Notional Amortizer 1.0

-Created to amortize loan-level or representative lines of assets with the given inputs* (in that order):
+Created to amortize loan-level or representative lines of assets with the following inputs* (in that order):
 - Description
 - Original principal balance
 - Current Principal balance